FrontendMasters/react-enlightenment/what-is-react.md

 Notice that the `<MyOption>` component is made up of one `<div>` containing the expression `{this.props.value}`.
 The `{}` brackets indicate to JSX that a JavaScript expression is being used.
 In other words, inside of `{}` you can write JavaScript.

-The `{}` brackets are used to gain access (i.e. `this.props.value`) to the properties or attributes passed by the `<MyOption>` component.
-In other words, when the `<MyOption>` component is rendered the `value` option, passed using an HTML-like attribute (i.e. `value="Volvo"`), will be placed into the `<div>`.
+The `{}` brackets are used to gain access (i.e., `this.props.value`) to the properties or attributes passed by the `<MyOption>` component.
+In other words, when the `<MyOption>` component is rendered the `value` option, passed using an HTML-like attribute (i.e., `value="Volvo"`), will be placed into the `<div>`.
 These HTML looking attributes are consider React attributes/props.
 React uses them to pass stateless/immutable options into components.
 In this case we are simply passing the `value` prop to the `<MyOption>` component.
 Not unlike how an argument is passed to a JavaScript function.

 ## Rendering a component to the Virtual DOM, then HTML DOM